SAeidch/iaq-rag-final-project/README.md

 ## Summary of Results

 The final RAG system generally outperformed the prompt only baseline in groundedness and domain specificity.
+Across the ten evaluation questions, the RAG system achieved average scores of 4.1/5 for retrieval relevance, 4.2/5 for groundedness, 4.0/5 for completeness, and 4.3/5 for clarity, while the prompt only baseline remained clearer overall but less grounded in the paper corpus.

 The strongest results were observed for focused technical questions, especially:

 * sensor placement in CO2 based demand controlled ventilation
 * breathing zone CO2 concentration